British Values at VHA

 Children learn about different countries, cultures and traditions through our geography, history and PSHE curriculum.
 We recognise that many of our children do not travel far from Middlesbrough and so also seek to provide a window into the wider world through discussion of current affairs and news.

-Strong anti-bullying culture enforces an expectation that everyone has the right to be treated with dignity and respect, regardless of any differences in faith, ethnicity, gender, disability or orientation.
+Our strong anti-bullying culture enforces an expectation that everyone has the right to be treated with dignity and respect, regardless of any differences in faith, ethnicity, gender, disability or orientation.